godotjs/godotjs.github.io/docs/index.md

 The binaries for download are the complete, usable Godot editor and engine with JavaScript/TypeScript language support.

-> **NOTE:** The GodotJS-Build workflow is currently run manually, it may not be built from the latest version of GodotJS.

 ### Binary downloads

-Download the binaries from the [GodotJS-Build](https://github.com/ialex32x/GodotJS-Build/releases).
+Download the binaries from the [Releases](https://github.com/godotjs/GodotJS/releases).

 ### Choose your engine